-Overview of the Alphablox Analytics Repository
+Overview of the DB2 Alphablox Repository

-The Alphablox Analytics Repository is a store of objects that Alphablox Analytics uses to keep track of applications, users, groups, bookmarks, and other information.
-The repository can reside either in the operating system filesystem or in a relational database.
-If an Alphablox Analytics configuration is set up to run in a clustered environment, the repository must reside in a relational database.
+The DB2 Alphablox Repository is a store of objects that DB2 Alphablox uses to keep track of applications, users, groups, bookmarks, and other information.
+The repository can reside either in the operating system file system or in a relational database.
+If an DB2 Alphablox configuration is set up to run in a clustered environment, the repository must reside in a relational database.
 The relational database allows multiple server nodes to read from and write to the repository, ensuring a consistent state for the data in the repository.

-Repository Within the Alphablox Analytics Environment
+Repository Within the DB2 Alphablox Environment

-Within Alphablox Analytics, the Repository Manager controls access to the repository.
-The repository manager uses Java Naming and Directory Interface (JNDI) to communicate with the repository, whether the repository resides in a filesystem or in a relational database.
-The JNDI layer uses a different service provider for the different types of repositories: Alphablox Analytics filesystem or database.
-The following figure shows the communication between the repository and Alphablox Analytics:
+Within DB2 Alphablox, the Repository Manager controls access to the repository.
+The Repository Manager uses Java Naming and Directory Interface (JNDI) to communicate with the repository, whether the repository resides in a file system or in a relational database.
+The JNDI layer uses a different service provider for the different types of repositories: DB2 Alphablox file system or database.

 The supported databases for the repository are the same as those supported for data source access, as described in the Installation Guide.
-For more details about the architecture of Alphablox Analytics, see "Alphablox Analytics Architecture" on page 39.
+For more details about the architecture of DB2 Alphablox, see "DB2 Alphablox Architecture" on page 8.

-The Repository Conversion Utility is a Java program that is used to convert the repository between filesystem and filesystem, filesystem and database, between database and filesystem, or between different databases.
+The Repository Conversion Utility is a Java program that is used to convert the repository between file system and file system, file system and database, between database and file system, or between different databases.
 The conversion utility runs automatically during the installation process and can also be run manually.
-For details on using the conversion utility, see "Using the Repository Conversion Utility" on page 199.
+For details on using the conversion utility, see "Using the Repository Conversion Utility" on page 102.